narcissistic red flags: warning signs highlighted

 Cerebral narcissists may dismiss or belittle the intellectual abilities of others and are likely to engage in intellectual one-upmanship.

-Understanding the different types of narcissists can help individuals recognize specific patterns and behaviors in their relationships.
+Understanding the different types of narcissists can help you recognize specific patterns and behaviors in your relationships.
 Each type of narcissist may exhibit unique traits and tactics, making it essential to be aware of these differences when identifying potential narcissistic red flags.

-Narcissists can be found in all areas of your life, with family members, in romantic relationships, and in the workplace.
+Narcissistic people can be found in all areas of your life: with family members, in romantic relationships, and in the workplace.

 Some of the typical narcissistic traits are as follows: